 Our costs are affected by inflation in the U.S. economy and, to a lesser extent, in non-U.S. economies including those of Europe, Canada, Mexico, South America, and Asia-Pacific.
 We do not believe that general inflation has had a material effect on our results of operations over the periods presented despite rising inflation due to our ability to pass on rising costs through price increases.
-We are currently experiencing In the past we have experienced higher raw material, freight, and logistics costs than we have seen in recent years, as a result of the COVID-19 pandemic, which we have been able to recover with pricing actions.
-In the future, we may not be able to pass on these similar cost increases to our customers.
+In the past we have experienced higher raw material, freight, and logistics costs as a result of the COVID-19 pandemic, which we have been able to recover with pricing actions.
+In the future, we may not be able to pass on similar cost increases to our customers.